jhp4741/Replacing-you/README.md

 ***5. Replacing with picture***
 - when a user is out of frame, replacing with picture that is get from user

-# Key points
+# Used package
-used package haarcascade_frontalface_default.xml to detect frontalface
+1. haarcascade_frontalface_default.xml to detect frontalface
 - Download from Github at [*official Github site address*](https://github.com/opencv/opencv/tree/master/data/haarcascades)

 ---